domi23/aboutme/README.md

 # 👋 Welcome to My Profile!

-My name is [Your Name], and I am passionate about programming and game development.
+My nickname is Domi, and I am passionate about programming and game development.

 ## 🛠️ Skills